Earle Mack School of Law Legal Research Center

 Claims Returned

-If you are notified that an item you returned is overdue or subject to billing, please ask the circulation staff to check the shelves for that item.
+If you are notified that an item you returned is overdue or subject to billing, please ask at the Library Assistance desk to check the shelves for that item.
 Please be sure to show your check-in receipt to avoid any complications.
 If the item is not on the shelf, normal lost fines will be incurred.

 Lost Library Materials